Information for Developers

 In the following, we will be talking about the “physical” user movement when we refer to the actual movement of the user in the physical world, and the “virtual” user movement when we speak about the users perceived movement in the virtual world.
 The mentioned platform rotation and linear displacement are both “real” (rather than “virtual”).

 The physical rotation and linear displacement are both caused by two sensorless brushed DC motors embedded in striderVR.
 Both motors are controlled by a Cytron SmartDriveDuo-60 motor driver circuit.
 This allows to individually set the speeds of the motors through serial commands sent over an USB connection.
-A .NET library (along with C# source code) is available from pathbender GmbH that simplifies setting the motor speeds between -100% (full reverse) and +100% (full forward) of the maximum motor speed (determined by the maximum voltage supplied to the hardware).
+A .NET library (along with C# source code) has been developed that simplifies setting the motor speeds between -100% (full reverse) and +100% (full forward) of the maximum motor speed (determined by the maximum voltage supplied to the hardware).
 This library can easily be ported to other platforms that allow serial communication over USB ports.

 User position detection: